 speaker

 Linus Larsson

-Great.
-That's perfectly clear.
-Then with regards to the Sunsval by refinery, I mean in this case as opposed to wind power, most of the time it's, if I understand you right, not limited by permits.
+Great, that's perfectly clear.
+Then with regards to the Sundsvall biorefinery project, I mean, in this case, as opposed to wind power, most of the time it's, if I understand it right, not limited by permits.
 Your permits are in place.
-So could you update us please on the decision making process and the timeline of that project?
+So could you update us, please, on the decision-making process and the timeline of that project?

+speaker